dancormier/malloriepotaznick.com/src/pages/home/index.md

         url: /ocd
   - body: >-
-      Now providing **online counseling** for those located throughout the state of **Florida**.
-Using a HIPPA compliant secure platform, I am able to provide counseling both **confidentially** and **conveniently** within ones own home.
+      Now providing **online counseling** for those located throughout the state of **Florida and New Jersey**.
+Using a HIPAA compliant secure platform, I am able to provide counseling both **confidentially** and **conveniently** within ones own home.
 All you need is internet, a device such as a laptop, phone or tablet, and a quiet, private location to talk in to begin receiving the same benefits of in-person therapy without leaving your home!
 Being able to have **therapy** **online** has never been easier.
+      \*Due to Covid-19 all sessions are currently being conducted online\*
     buttons:
       - text: Learn about online therapy
         type: secondary